moore3930/moore3930.github.io/index.md

 [Google Scholar](https://scholar.google.com/citations?user=OyhaeJQAAAAJ&hl=en) | [Galary](galary.md) | [Contact](contact.md)

 Hi there!
 I'm Di Wu 吴迪, a PhD candidate (since Sept 2022) under the supervision of [Christof Monz](https://staff.science.uva.nl/c.monz/) at the [Language Technology Lab](https://ltl.science.uva.nl/), University of Amsterdam.

 I appreciate designing analyses and approaches that are driven by intuition, grounded in a deep understanding of a specific field, and tied to real-world scenarios.
 The work that attracts me most consists of simple, insightful, and far-reaching creations or findings, such as Word2Vec.

 I mainly focus on Machine Translation, having strong interests in tokenization, quality estimation, and the knowledge transfer mechanism.
 Beyond translation, I am drawn to fundamental problems in NLP/ML that appear counterintuitive or conceptually puzzling.

 Here are some [problems](problems/problems.md) I'm currently interested in.
 If you're willing to chat about them, leave me a message — I'm always open to collaborations, or any kind of chat.

 -----

 ### Selected Papers
+* Ladders in Chaos: When, How, (and Perhaps Why) Does Test-Time Scaling Improve LLM Machine Translation
+  * <font color="#FFCC01">We explain the success of test-time scaling to the model's access to a larger target-side context from MT angle.</font>
+  * __Di Wu__, Sergey Troshin, Christof Monz, Antske Fokkens, Vlad Niculae; EMNLP26 Findings, [[PDF](https://arxiv.org/pdf/2608.28496)]

 * Calibrating Translation Decoding with Quality Estimation on LLMs
   * <font color="#FFCC01">We unify quality optimization and estimation in translation, achieving both SOTA translation performance and accurate quality estimation within a single model.</font>